About me

 1. A Sense of Connection That Feels Real

 Therapy works best when you feel truly met, as a whole person.
 That doesn’t mean your therapist will share every aspect of your life or always agree with you, but that they create a space of openness, curiosity, and respect.
-For many gay men, this might mean working with someone who understands the emotional terrain of coming out, navigating relationships, family dynamics, or the subtle impacts of growing up in a heteronormative world.
+For many gay and queer men, this might mean working with someone who understands the emotional terrain of coming out, navigating relationships, family dynamics, or the subtle impacts of growing up in a heteronormative world.
 Whether through shared identity or simply through deep empathy, the right therapist makes you feel less alone.

 2. Shared Identity or Thoughtful Difference